abok-cymk/product-feedback/README.md

 # PRODUCT FEEDBACK APP

-- Is a fullstack app built with
+- Is a fullstack app
 - The intended architecture of the platform is to have an organization that posts features they add to ther consumer products like say, **planeazzy**
 - Through this platform, it's users can always leave feedback on newly added or improved features and the admin can delegeate roles to bugs, improvements, UI, UX to developers